Optimal regularity and nondegeneracy of a free boundary problem related to the fractional Laplacian

 \section{Optimal regularity for the 2nd order case}

 The optimal regularity for the problem in the 2nd order case was first obtained by Phillips \cite{P-1}.
-Our method for proving the optimal regularity of the fractional case can be adapted to give an alternative proof for the 2nd order case.
+Our method for proving the optimal regularity of the fractional case can be adapted to give an alternative proof for Phillips' main thereom (Theorem II in \cite{P-1}).
 The main intuition behind our proof in the 2nd order case is free of certain technical issues that occur in the fractional case, and so we present it here first.

 We obtain the optimal regularity of the energy minimizer $u$ to the energy functional

 showing that $u \in C^{1,\beta-1}$ where $\beta = \frac{2}{2-\gamma}$, the scaling factor obtained by a calculation like that in \S \ref{scaling-section}.
 As with the fractional case, we assume the boundary data is non-negative, which allows us to assume the same for $u$.
 Notice that the Euler-Lagrange equations tells us that, when $u > 0$, $u$ satisfies